 Steps to Remove Locked Screen From Android Device

-Step 2 – Now connect your Android device with PC with the help of USB cable.
+Now connect your Android device to your computer with the help of USB cable and click on 'Unlock Android Screen' option.

 Step 3 - Enter into Download Mode